prob140/prob140.github.io/course-info.md

 ### Exams ###
 All of these will be in person and proctored.

-- **Midterm 1** on Monday September 30 starting at 8PM and ending by 10PM, rooms TBA
+- **Midterm 1** on Wednesday February 19 starting at 8PM and ending by 10PM, rooms TBA
-- **Midterm 2** on Monday November 4 starting at 8PM and ending by 10PM, rooms TBA
+- **Midterm 2** on Wednesday April 2 starting at 8PM and ending by 10PM, rooms TBA
-- **Final Exam** on Tuesday December 17, 3 PM to 6 PM, Exam Group 7, rooms TBA.
+- **Final Exam** on Monday May 12, 11:30 AM to 2:30 AM, Exam Group 2, rooms TBA.
 It is your responsibility to make sure you are not enrolled in another class that has a conflicting final exam.

 There will be **no alternate exams** except as required by campus rules.
 If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the times of the regularly scheduled exams.